Congo rebels quit Goma, saying it's "for peace"

 If there are no hitches, a full rebel withdrawal from lakeside Goma, which lies in sight of the towering Mount Nyiragongo volcano, will provide breathing space for possible follow-up negotiations between the rebels and Kabila.

-Humanitarian agencies say hundreds of people have been wounded and thousands displaced by the recent fighting.
+Humanitarian agencies say hundreds of people have been injured and thousands displaced by the recent fighting.

 WAY OPEN FOR TALKS?